Groestlcoin/electrum-personal-server/docs/developer-notes.md

 Electrum Personal Server also works on [testnet](https://en.bitcoin.it/wiki/Testnet) and [regtest](https://bitcoin.org/en/glossary/regression-test-mode).
-The Electrum wallet can be started in testnet mode with the command line flag `--testnet` or `--regtest`.
+The Electrum-GRS wallet can be started in testnet mode with the command line flag `--testnet` or `--regtest`.

 pytest is used for automated testing.
 On Debian-like systems install with